department-of-veterans-affairs/va.gov-team/products/find-a-yellow-ribbon-school/2024-02-Degree-Type-Filters/Research.md

-1. Do the data points all map to one of the provided categories?
+1. How do Veterans (and others) expect the provided data points to map into categories?
-2. Would they create a new category to fit some of the data in?
+2. How would Veterans (and others) name the categories to fit the data in?

 ####
 **Hypothesis**

-1. Veterans (and others) will be able to categorize the cards presented into the groups provided and will have general agreement.
+1. Veterans (and others) will have overlap in category types they create.
-2. Veterans will need to create an additional category for some degree types.
+2. Veterans (and others) will have overlap in the categorization of the cards into groups that they create.

 ###
 **Methodology**

-For this study we plan to run a hybrid card sort. \
+For this study we plan to run an open card sort. \

 Before the card sort we will run a pilot test with members of the IIR team

-In a hybrid card sort, participants are asked to sort topics into predefined categories.
-A hybrid card sort works best when you are working with a predefined set of categories with the option to add another category, and you want to learn how users sort content items into each category.
+In an open card sort, participants are asked to sort topics into categories which they create.
+A open card sort works best when you want to define a set of categories, and you want to learn how users sort content items into each category.
 [Usability.gov - Card Sorting](https://www.usability.gov/how-to-and-tools/methods/card-sorting.html)

 [Card Sorting - Methods 18F](https://methods.18f.gov/validate/card-sorting/)

 ##### **Method**

 Using Optimal Workshop, we would like to conduct an unmoderated study in which participants are invited by email to participate.
-After accepting the invitation, participants will receive a link to a card sort activity that contains a list of 30 current degree types from the schools participating in the Yellow Ribbon benefits.
-Each participant sorts the content cards into several fixed categories (i.e., Associate’s degree, Bachelor’s degree, etc).
-They will also be able to add new categories if they feel that a card doesn't fit into the provided categories.
+After accepting the invitation, participants will receive a link to a card sort activity that contains a list of 28 current degree types from the schools participating in the Yellow Ribbon benefits.
+Each participant sorts the content cards into categoriesthat the participant defines.

 We would like to get complete sorting responses from:

-* A group of 5 participants from our internal team to participate in a pilot test
+* A group of at least 5 participants from our internal team to participate in a pilot test
 * At least 15 Veterans, Veterans spouses, and Veterans dependents in distinct cohorts of fewer than 10 participants per cohort (per PRA).
 Each cohort will access the study using a unique URL.

 ####